 Pop-ups may contain malware, ads, phishing alerts, download button for tracking software, etc. These popups may open over your current Safari browser window or under it.
 It may also open in another Safari tab or your current window.
 Overall, popups are not just annoying, in many cases, it’s dangerous too.
 So, here is how you can quickly enable the pop-up blocker in Safari on your iPhone, iPad, and Mac.

-- How to Turn On Safari Popup Blocker on iPhone and iPad
+- How to Turn On Safari Popup Blocker on iPhone

-- How to Disable Popup Blocker in Safari on iPhone or iPad
+- How to Disable Popup Blocker in Safari on iPhone

 - Enable or Disable Safari Pop-up Blocker on Mac

-How to Turn On Safari Popup Blocker on iPhone and iPad
+How to Turn On Safari Popup Blocker on iPhone

 - Open the Settings app on your iPhone or iPad